-The departments of the CRC organise and coordinate various formation and meetings around theological, social and/or environmental themes.
-These events focus primarily on accompanying CRC members and partners in their commitments within society at-large.Intranet access
+The offices of the CRC organize and coordinate various events around theological, social and/or environmental themes.
+These events focus primarily on accompanying CRC members and partners in their commitments within the society at large.Intranet access

 Mandate of the service

 - Analyse and evaluate requests for funds made by community and popular groups from Quebec to religious orders from Quebec.

 - Make recommendations on these requests to the donation committees of different religious communities from Quebec.

 The communities provide support for groups involved in the fight against poverty and participate in social transformation.
 They encourage groups that promote working collectively, that is, groups who focus on managing the groups themselves.
 They support pastorally-oriented groups where the link between faith and commitment to social justice is fully integrated.
 Members value the link between faith, hope and a commitment to solidarity with the poor.

 For information about the selection criteria, click here.

 The Donations Priority Committee was founded by the Social Justice Committee and began operation in January 1980.
 The following proposition, adopted by the Canadian Religious Conference Quebec section at its 1997 Assembly, provides meaning: “That the CRCQ intensify the development of networks for solidarity between us, with community and popular groups and other partners to counter the dehumanizing structures of our society”.
 Currently, the Service is a fully integrated part of the Justice, Peace and Integrity of Creation office (JPIC) of the Canadian Religious Conference.

 - Email : email@example.com

 The purpose of this document is to present the selection criteria used by the Donation Priorities Committee (DPC) of the Canadian Religious Conference (CRC).